kongkcypw/kongkcypw/README.md

 ###

 <p align="left"> I have two years of experience in website development.
 Although I work both on frontend and the backend, I try to focus more on the backend.
-I also have experience with Game development and Chatbot
+I also have experience with Game development and Chatbot.<br>
-  <br> - Interested in Server architecture, API Development, Scalable systems, Database, Cloud technologies, Chatbot
+- Interested in server architecture, API Development, scalable systems, database, cloud technologies, chatbot.
+- I enjoy participating in technology competitions to build impactful projects, and enhance my skills.
 </p>

 ###